Are the normal acne remedies not working for you? Find out how BioClarity can help.Learn more now

 Salicylic acid is safe and gentle on almost all skin types, and is especially effective for adult skin.
 It doesn’t result in peeling or flaking and actually works to reduce redness and irritation.

-Benzoyl peroxide is also found in a great deal of acne treatment products, but this powerful ingredient can result in a variety of adverse effects.
+What is benzoyl peroxide and how can it be used to help you get the clear skin you desire?
+Benzoyl peroxide is found in a great deal of acne treatment products, but this powerful ingredient can result in a variety of adverse effects.
 Often used in conjunction with salicylic acid, applying benzoyl peroxide topically can help fight the bacteria found in pimples, drying out infection and cutting down a number of harmful bacteria on the skin.

 Benzoyl peroxide is not a new drug.
 In the early 20th century, Loevenhart and Kastle used this solution in their research on potatoes and also made note of the benefits that benzoyl peroxide could have on the treatment of burns and specific leg tumors.
 In the 1920’s, a scientist named Jack Breitbart working for Revlon Corporation developed benzoyl peroxide for acne treatment.
 By mid-century, there were numerous benzoyl peroxide products available for sale designated for the treatment of leg ulcers and wounds.
 In the 1960s, William Pace started treating his acne patients with a mix of precipitated Sulphur cream and benzoyl peroxide.
 As the years went on, the range of uses for benzoyl peroxide expanded, including the treatment of athlete’s foot and seborrheic dermatitis.